RECORDS Student records are maintained in the Attendance Office. Confidential records will be protected as required by school policy and law.

 I Incomplete.
 This is for the student who has not completed ALL work, due to poor attendance, lack of sufficient effort despite adequate ability level on the part of the student and/or other intervening circumstances.
 Because Eagan High School believes good attendance and good effort are required for a passing grade, our policy has been to assign a grade of I (Incomplete) to the students who fail to measure up to individual expectations.
 This grade prevents the D- reward for such behavior, but still allows the student opportunity to redeem the grade.
 If the students meet the work expectations (quantity and quality) for the course, by the deadline, the grade can be changed to an appropriate letter grade.
 See “Failures and Incompletes.”

-NG This indicates that the student remained in the class, in good standing, after exceeding the Attendance Policy.
+NG This indicates that the student remained in the class, attended classes, completed required work and remained in good standing.